-Mile 1873 or 1895- Gorham, NH: Rattle River Hostel offers shuttles and slackpacking.
-The Barn hostel at Libby House (603-723-6129) has bunks and space for camping.
+Mile 1876 or 1898- Gorham, NH: The Barn hostel at Libby House (603-723-6129) has bunks and space for camping.
 Various food options in town, including an all-you-can-eat Chinese buffet, and resupply spots including Walmart.
-Update January 2022: Due to COVID-19, Rattle River Hostel is not renting out individual bunks.
-To rent the entire cottage/house, call them at 603-466-5049.
-You must be 25 or older.

-Mile 1946 – Andover, ME: You’ve made it into your last state!
+Mile 1948 – Andover, ME: You’ve made it into your last state!
 Congrats on being among the few who have done so.
 Andover is located 8 miles from the trailhead.
 Extensive resupply available at Pine Ellis Lodging, and they will pick you up for a fee.
 Also within walking distance in this tiny town are a couple of small general stores.
 Mills Market cooked up the best brick oven pizza I experienced on the entire trail…what a gas station surprise!
-Update January 2022: Due to COVID-19, Pine Ellis Lodging is only renting out entire rooms.
-Bunkhouse is currently closed.

 Note: No option to get off-trail and resupply between Monson and Abol Bridge/Millinocket.
 This is the 100 Mile Wilderness.